HopkinsIDD/flepiMoP/documentation/gitbook/jhu-internal/us-specific-how-to-run/slurm-submission-on-marcc.md

 ### Setup your Amazon Web Services (AWS) credentials

 This can be done in a second step -- but is necessary in order to push and pull data to Amazon Simple Storage Service (S3).
-Setup your AWS credentials by running
+Setup AWS by running,

 <pre class="language-bash"><code class="lang-bash">cd ~ # go in your home directory
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"